kaibukaibu/euroformix/README.md

 remotes::install_github("oyvble/euroformix")
 ```

+Also possible to download zip file from www.euroformix.com/versions
+(compiled for Windows only)

 Info about suggested R-packages (all are optional to install):
+- numDeriv: Used for obtaining numerical derivatives - gWidgets2tcltk:
-- gWidgets2tcltk: Used for R GUI
+Used for R GUI
 - plotly: Used to vizualiaze DNA-profiles
 - cubature: Used for numerical calculation of Bayes Factor
 - XML/curl: Used to read allele frequencies from Strider population